top of page

 Dalawang babae (mag-ina) at kapwa

-Lyrics to the song:
+Lyrics to Ili Ili:

 Ili ili tulog (Rock a bye baby, sleep now)